arezazadeh/CapstoneProjectOnDiabetes/README.md

 - **Low positive correlations with age (0.24) and diabetes (0.17)**: Older individuals and those with diabetes are slightly more likely to have heart disease.

 #### BMI
-- **Moderate positive correlation with age (0.34) and low positive correlation with diabetes (0.21)**: Higher BMI is more common in older individuals and those with diabetes.
+- **Moderate positive correlation with age (0.34) and low positive correlation with diabetes (0.21)**: Higher BMI is more common in older individuals with diabetes.

 #### HbA1c Level
 - **Moderate positive correlation with diabetes (0.41)**: Higher levels of HbA1c are strongly associated with diabetes.